Multi-query Robotic Manipulator Task Sequencing with Gromov-Hausdorff Approximations: CONCLUSIONS AND FUTURE WORK

-Our results motivate several important avenues of future work.
+Our results and limitations discussed above motivate several important avenues of future work.
+For example, formulating the $\epsilon$-GHA objective in a way that directly considers the task sequence objective would be an interesting extension.
+Regarding the current implementation, HAP consists of several hyperparameters that may be cumbersome to tune.
+Automatic tuning of these could help improve usability.
+For example, one could train a learning model to predict $\epsilon$ based on the robot model, task space and environment.

 It would be interesting to explore methods that would adapt the subspaces online in response to changes in the environment, potentially using online domain adaptation techniques~\cite{tompkins2020online} and conditional density estimation techniques~\cite{zhi2021trajectory}.
 While we focus on task sequencing in this work, $\epsilon$-GHAs are potentially useful for other applications.
-For example local reactive controllers such as RMPflow~\cite{cheng2021rmpflow} would benefit from knowledge of which regions of the task space are approximate isomorphisms to configuration space.
+For example, local reactive controllers such as RMPflow~\cite{cheng2021rmpflow} would benefit from knowledge of which regions of the task space are approximate isomorphisms to configuration space.

+Another interesting avenue of future work is to compute the maps using a continuous representation, for example a Gaussian process, while maintaining the bounded suboptimality guarantees.
+Additionally, applying HAP to other embodiments such as high-DOF humanoids presents interesting challenges.